harismuneer/Android-Apps-Downloader/README.md

 ## Approach
 The download URL of an app on Xiaomi App Store is like http://app.mi.com/download/23 The number at the end of the URL can be incremented to download as many apps as you want.
 So, theoretically you can download each and every app on the Xiaomi App Store.
+Hence there's a variable named 'target' in the tool.
+If target = 1000 then the tool will scan first 1000 urls for the apps.
+You can change the target to any number you want.

 ## Features
 * download all apps from the famous Xiaomi App Store